-Breakfast in a cup.
+Breakfast in a cup as a quick breakfast idea.
 Totally normal, right?

 So, you know those things that you think *everyone* does … until, one day, an entire room falls silent and you realise – no, actually it’s just you?

 Being a bad busy, working mother, I know the drive to my daughter’s pre-school takes precisely 9 minutes.
 It should take 7, but the average age is in Lytham (where we live) is about 95, so there are a lot of slow drivers to contend with.